 STRS

-CSCE has agreed in its charter to provide CalSTRS as option for retirement savings for eligible employees.
-Please see the Office Manager/CBO to determine eligibility and enrollment in a particular plan.
+CSCE has agreed in its charter to provide CalSTRS as an option for retirement savings for eligible employees.
+Please see the Deputy Director to determine eligibility and enrollment in a particular plan.
 Once properly enrolled, CSCE will make contributions on behalf of the employee.
 It is the sole responsibility of the employee to let HR know if there is an existing enrollment prior to hire, or if the employee is a retired member of either plan.

 The school does not offer PERS.